obervinov/telegram-package/README.md

 ## <img src="https://github.com/obervinov/_templates/blob/main/icons/book.png" width="25" title="about"> About this project
 This is an additional implementation compared to the **telebot** module.

-This module is designed for quick initialization, authorization and rendering of various _buttons/widgets_ for telegram bot.
+This module is designed for quick initialization, authorization, rendering various _buttons/widgets_ and sending stylized messages for telegram-bots.

 ## <img src="https://github.com/obervinov/_templates/blob/main/icons/github-actions.png" width="25" title="github-actions"> GitHub Actions
 | Name  | Version |